Welcome to Our Farm

 Discover the green pastures of Tilba Tilba

 Our pure Jersey herd grazes the lush green pastures of the Tilba Tilba Valley in South East NSW.
 We have been dairying for the past 20 years having started with just one cow 18 years ago (our herd has grown significantly since then!)
-Milk for the Tilba Real Dairy brand is drawn from two sources, our home farm in the Tilba Tilba Valley and a pure jersey herd in the Cobargo area.
+Milk for the Tilba Real Dairy brand is drawn from two sources, our home farm, ‘Mountain Valley’ in the Tilba Tilba Valley and the Salway’s pure jersey herd in the Cobargo area.
 We also send some milk to Bega Cheese.

 Our pure bred Jersey herd was derived from AI (artificial insemination), ET (embryo transfer) or farm bred bulls.
 We only use sires which have the A2 gene, following this methodology for the past 6 years ensures that we have a high percentage of A2 protein in our milk, yogurt, cream and some of our cheese range.
 It is also important to note that Jersey cows by genetic default predominately throw the A2 gene therefore have a high percentage of A2 protein in their milk.

 Our milk is pasteurised, as is a legal requirement in Australia, which is a heat treatment.
 The milk is heated to 72.6 degrees for 15 seconds which maintains the integrity of the milk and ensures that bacteria levels are kept under control.
 We chose not to homogenise as we believe that food should be as close to its natural form as is possible.
 This is an additional process of smashing up the fat particles to such a small size that the fat is dispersed throughout the milk.

 Our yogurt is a pot-set and available in plain and honey flavoured in 500gm and 1kg tubs.
 We don’t add any sugar and we use locally procured honey.